szgula/UofG_Robotics_TDP/Documentation.md

 ### Objective <a name="objective"></a>
 The main objective is to generate appropriate solutions for the sub-problems stated above. <br>Dividing the project into sub-modules allows us to interpret the solution as a bottom-up approach and facilitates assigning tasks to each team member.<br>As stated before, the project outline is divided into short-term sprints and long-term milestones.
 Hence, each sub-module will be guaranteed a milestone and each sprint will dedicate tasks to achieve said milestone.

+### Expectations <a name = "expectations"></a>

+The teams are expected to withhold a full football match with all rules followed and actions supported with behavioral reactions and impulsive response in the environment.<br>-Team 0 is expected to be the test case.
+The latter means that the players will perform minimal effort, enough to cooperate and compete, but not optimal as a perfect and flawless team. <br>-Team 1 is expected to have superior decision making and strategy, and to have the advantage in both scoring and possession in the football match.<br> -Hence, our main expectation is that Team 1 will win the match and overcome all Team 0's strategies.

 ### Level of Abstraction
 The problem statement gives us the freedom to choose the level of abstraction of the simulation.